 Most of the improvements we make to our plants are for their benefit.
 One such improvement is the subject of this post.

-You should definitely mulch your Coral Bells as it has many benefits.
-It is best to use 1-2 inches of pine bark for mulch.
+Quick Answer: You should mulch your Coral Bells, as it has many benefits.
+The best mulch is 1-2 inches of pine bark.
 The best time to mulch is in the spring.

 Best mulch

-Also, pine bark is good for protecting the ground from overheating and freezing.
-As a result, the plant will be comfortable both in winter and summer.
+Also, pine bark protects the ground from overheating and freezing, keeping the plant comfortable in winter and summer.

 Another noticeable advantage of the bark is that it is much harder for weeds to grow through it.

-A better choice is pine bark nugget.
-Pine bark nuggets are bark shredded into 1-2 inch pieces, which is ideal for growing plants.
+A better choice is a pine bark nuggets.
+These nuggets are bark shredded into 1-2 inch pieces, which is ideal for growing plants.

 Another good mulch is pine straw.
 It looks very original and performs its function well.